rensimlab/rensimlab.github.io/showcase.md

 </figcaption>
 </figure>

-Assuming half of Pop III stars produce high mass x-ray binaries [Xu et al. 2014](http://adsabs.harvard.edu/abs/2014ApJ...791..110X) calculate the x-ray feedback on the intergalactic medium in the Rarepeak simulation.
+If one assumes a fraction of Pop III stellar remnants high mass x-ray binaries [Xu et al. 2014](http://adsabs.harvard.edu/abs/2014ApJ...791..110X) calculate the x-ray feedback on the intergalactic medium (IGM) in the Rarepeak simulation.
+On average, the x-rays heat the IGM by 100 K, but much higher in the vicinity of the Rarepeak.

 ### SCALING RELATIONS FOR GALAXIES PRIOR TO REIONIZATION
 #### Pengfei Chen, John H. Wise, Michael L. Norman, Hao Xu, and Brian W. O’Shea, ApJ, 795:144, 2014